 The subtle point is that the exact reverse posterior is intractable because it marginalizes over every possible clean image that could have produced .
 What is tractable is , which stays Gaussian.
 DDPM uses that closed form in the derivation, then trains a model that predicts enough information from and to approximate the reverse step without ever observing at inference time.[2]

-The model does not have to predict the clean image directly.
+The model doesn't have to predict the clean image directly.
 In standard DDPM (Denoising Diffusion Probabilistic Models), the model predicts the noise component that was added at step .

 We train a neural network to predict the noise from a noisy input :